Ysdra/Agenda_Web_App/README.md

 ### Color Legend For Users:

-Past hours (aka hours that have already occurred) = gray Current hour (the current hour of the day) = red Future hours (hours of the day that are upcoming) = green
+-Past hours (aka hours that have already occurred) = gray -Current hour (the current hour of the day) = red -Future hours (hours of the day that are upcoming) = green

 ### How to Clear saved inputs (instructions for Google Chrome users):
 1. Open the Google Chrome Console by pressing F12 key.